PUCRS-PPGCC-Redes/core-haproxy-20192/README.md

 # core-haproxy-20192

-# This enviroment was create in order to run HAProxy under Core emulator
+# This are the nedeed modules to run a HAProxy TCP/HTTP Load Balancer under a Core emulator.

 ## Tested enviroment: